 We stress upfront that we do not construct a formal model of the DRAM subsystem, nor formulate provable guarantees.
-The correctness of our approach is corroborated by a fullsystem evaluation, which provides evidence that the work presented is practical for industrial applications.
+The correctness of our approach is corroborated by a full-system evaluation, which provides evidence that the work presented is practical for industrial applications.
 Furthermore, our profile-driven approach enables a better understanding of the important aspects that have traditionally received little attention.
 Precise regulation overheads, impact of burst size on DRAM utilization, and the unexpected presence of memory instructions that bypass regulation are some examples.
-The proposed E-WarP framework can be used to integrate multi-core, accelerators-enabled real-time systems in all those domains where a measurement-based approach was deemed acceptable for single-core systems.
+The proposed E-WarP framework can be used to integrate multi-core, accelerator-enabled real-time systems in all those domains where a measurement-based approach was deemed acceptable for single-core systems.

-In summary, this paper makes the following contributions.
-(1) It introduces the E-WarP model where the time-varying demand for main memory resources is characterized via envelopes.
+In summary, this journal paper which is an extension of "E-WarP: A Systemwide Framework for Memory Bandwidth Profiling and Management [13]" makes the following contributions.
+(1) It introduces the E-WarP model where the timevarying demand for main memory resources is characterized via envelopes.
 (2) It introduces key requirements and design principles for profile-driven approaches.
-(3) It considers the integration of broadly implementable techniques for DRAM bandwidth regulation of CPUs and accelerators.
-(4) It describes how to leverage memory enveloping to perform accurate WCET predictions under regulation for both CPU and accelerator workload.
-(5) It provides a technique to reason on the saturation level of the DRAM subsystem.
-(6) Lastly, it proposes a full-system implementation and evaluation that includes a low-overhead profiler and an augmented partitioning hypervisor.
+(3^{}) In depth discussion of how the ARM QoS infrastructure operates along with the traffic controls that it enables.
+(4) It considers the integration of broadly implementable techniques for DRAM bandwidth regulation of CPUs and accelerators.
+(5) It describes how to leverage memory enveloping to perform accurate WCET predictions under regulation for both CPU and accelerator workload.
+(6^{}) It further expands on how to apply the proposed methodology to applications that exhibit input-dependent memory access patterns.
+(7) It provides a technique to reason on the saturation level of the DRAM subsystem.
+(8) Lastly, it proposes a full-system implementation and evaluation that includes a low-overhead profiler and an augmented partitioning hypervisor.